-Every day we run the risk of contracting some illness or other, be it serious or not so serious.
-With winter upon us, for example, influenza, bronchitis and colds may be lurking just around the corner.
+Every day we run the risk of becoming infected by a bacteria, virus or a fungus.
 Many people do not know of any options other than a visit to the local GP, who may over prescribe antibiotics, for example.
 Often illnesses encountered are not caused by bacteria; if they are viral, the antibiotic would be ineffective and unnecessary.
 The unnecessary prescribing of antibiotics may allay anxiety but only increases the chance of developing a resistant organism, while weakening one’s immune system.
 You may also be left with unwanted side effects such as an upset tummy or a fungal thrush infection.

 The reality of being a possible candidate for a more sinister illness such as heart disease, cancer or diabetes haunts most of us and we dread the probability of having to take heavy medication for the rest of our lives or undergo chemotherapy and contend with the heavy side effects caused by these drugs.

 Wouldn’t it be wonderful if there were medicines which effectively protected against the onset of certain serious health conditions, tackled bacteria and viruses, without the adverse effects, and which strengthened the immune system at the same time?
 Well, we find several such amazing medicines in the natural world, some of which are described below.

 Echinacea (E. purpura and E. augustifolia)